Gredu/archived.kommuuni.mahti.org/content/guide/green-and-recycling.md

 Twice a year there will be a big garbage container in our yard.
 That is when you can throw away stuff that are hard to or illegal to throw on our regular garbage.
 For example furnitures.

 ## Bottles with deposit
-If bottle doesn't have deposit and is plastic, it goes to garbage.
+If bottle doesn't have a deposit and is plastic, it goes to garbage.
 If it is metal, it goes to metal recycling.

-If bottle has deposit, it will go to deposit recycling point.
+If a bottle has a deposit, it will go to deposit recycling point.
 Usually bottle is marked with deposit tag or text if it has some deposit.

 *In Finland there are three major market that you can take your bottles to.
 S- and K-group and then there is Lidl and Alko.*

 **Take all bottles to Lidl.** It is the easiest way.
 Lidl accepts bottles from all.
-Alko, S- and K-group might not accept some of the bottles.
+Alko, S- and K-group might not accept some bottles.

 If you are not sure if bottle has a deposit, read the bottle.
 Usually there is some kind of note of it.
 Although all Alko bottles have deposit even if it doesn't say so (means all wines, whiskey, rums, etc.).